PyVRP/PyVRP/README.md

 The first uses (via `poetry-core`, as defined under `[build-system]` in the `pyproject.toml` file) the `build_extension.py` file to call into `scripts/install.sh`.

 In short: (for now) everything runs via `scripts/install.sh`.

+### Build system

+Any recent compiler should do.
+We test using clang 12 and up, and gcc 10 and up.

+Any recent Python version should do.
+We test using Python 3.8 and up (currently 3.8 - 3.11).